 The machines essentially explore simple mathematical ratios and linkage character with subsequent post-drawing work done in Adobe Photoshop.
 Some of the images might be ‘read’ as being equivalent to hard edge abstract paintings which raises philosophical questions about the nature of art and how it works.
 This latter assertion rests on the existence or otherwise of a consensus, unless the viewer is happy to accept the 'Duchamp' definition "It is art because I say it is".

-CLICK ON THE DRAWINGS TO SEE EACH TYPE
+CLICK ON THE DRAWINGS OR HEADINGS TO SEE EACH TYPE

 Hommage to Henry

 Taitographs are drawings made by analogue machines following simple instructions with an element of quasi-randomness introduced.
 They are either drawn by pen onto paper or by light into a digital camera.
 From 2019 to present research has been into 'near chaos' effects, see new pages.